Breadcrumb

 Project Description

-Short description: DC9 will focus on the biological evaluation of hydrogel-based system for the localised delivery of bacteriophages or antimicrobial peptides (AMPs) to treat bacterial infections associated with bone conduction hearing implants (BCHI).
-These systems will be applied to both metallic and polymeric surfaces, including components such as polymer healing caps and silicone-based transcutaneous devices.
+Short description: This PhD project focuses on the biological evaluation of hydrogel-based systems designed for the localized delivery of bacteriophages or antimicrobial peptides (AMPs) to treat bacterial infections associated with bone conduction hearing implants (BCHI).
+These delivery systems will be applied to both metallic and polymeric surfaces, including components such as polymer healing caps, percutaneous titanium abutments, and silicone-based transcutaneous devices.

-The project will assess phage and AMP stability, release kinetics, and antibacterial efficacy against biofilm-forming pathogens using advanced in vitro models.
-In vivo studies in Galleria mellonella and mouse models will further evaluate therapeutic efficacy and host responses.
-Conducted in collaboration with clinical and biomaterials experts, the project aims to support the development of targeted antimicrobial therapies to improve infection management in BCHI patients.
+The project will investigate phage and AMP stability, release kinetics, and antibacterial efficacy against biofilm-forming pathogens using advanced in vitro infection models that closely mimic physiological conditions.
+Complementary in vivo studies will assess therapeutic efficacy and host immune responses.
+Conducted in close collaboration with clinical and biomaterials experts, including Oticon Medical (Dr. Martin Johansson), this interdisciplinary project aims to advance the development of targeted antimicrobial therapies to improve infection management in BCHI patients and reduce implant-related complications.